30) Oscar - Chelsea to Shanghai SIPG (£52m, 2017)

 Guess who's back?
 The only man to appear on this list twice is inevitably Cristiano Ronaldo.
 Juventus watched Real Madrid win three consecutive Champions League titles and decided they wouldn't mind a piece of the action, and they were prepared to spend big to get it.

-Of all the players on this list, Ronaldo was the oldest at the time of his transfer, but the 33-year-old appears ageless as he has taken to Serie A like a duck to water, with 15 goals already.
+Of all the players on this list, Ronaldo was the oldest at the time of his transfer, but the 33-year-old appears ageless as he has taken to Serie A like a duck to water - with 21 goals and a Scudetto in his debut season.

 5) Paul Pogba - Juventus to Manchester United (£89.6m, 2016)